 Easy recipe for sweet potato casserole that contains no added sugar with no loss of taste and overall deliciousness!
 Perfect as a holiday side dish or even as a healthy baby food.

-When my first child was a young toddler, I didn’t know about the importance of serving a healthy and wholesome fat with vegetables in order to improve nutrient absorption.
-A healthy fat mashed in with baby food also greatly improves satisfaction from the meal and will result in the child feeling full much longer.
+When my first child was a young toddler, I didn’t know about the importance of serving wholesome fats with vegetables.
+Science has shown that doing this significantly improves nutrient absorption.
+A healthy fat mashed in with baby food also greatly improves satisfaction from the meal.
+This means the child feels full much longer.

-Consequently, when I made baby food for my son, I simply steamed the organic vegetables in a bit of filtered water and then pureed them without adding anything at all before serving.
+Consequently, when I made baby food, I simply steamed the organic vegetables in a bit of filtered water.
+Then I pureed them with a small amount of bone broth without adding anything else before serving.

 The problem with this approach is that my son didn’t seem to get filled up very well.
-He was always hungry again within a very short time and ended up eating way too much – so much so that he developed a condition called carotenaemia which is an orange coloration of the skin from excessive beta carotene in the diet.
+He was always hungry again within a very short time.
+He also ended up eating way too much – so much so that he developed carotenaemia.
+This condition is an orange coloration of the skin from excessive beta carotene in the diet.

-Doctors say that carotenaemia is a benign condition that resolves on its own and my son certainly didn’t seem to suffer any ill effects from it – he just looked like he spent a lot of time in the sun which was a very strange look for a young child!
-But it did seem to indicate very clearly to me that large amounts of organic baby food was less than ideal.
+Doctors say that carotenaemia is a benign condition that resolves on its own.
+Fortunately, my son didn’t seem to suffer any ill effects from it.
+He just looked like he spent a lot of time in the sun which was a very strange look for a young child!
+But it did seem to indicate very clearly to me that large amounts of organic baby food were less than ideal.